Playing outdoors is a great way for kids to be active, build physical and social skills and get their dose of vitamin D from the sun.

 7. Prevent impact injuries at home.

-Secure televisions and furniture to the wall so that kids cannot accidentally tip them over.
+Secure televisions and furniture to the wall so that kids can't accidentally tip them over.

 8. Use age-appropriate seating on the road.